collocations.org

 The snow crunched beneath her feet.

-from ~ to ~
+from foot to foot

 They looked unsure and shifted uneasily from foot to foot.

-on ~
+on foot

 The city is best explored on foot.

-in the/your ~
+in the/your foot

-He''s broken several bones in his left foot.
+He's broken several bones in his left foot.

-with the/your ~
+with the/your foot

 She kicked the ball with her right foot.